lambdaclass/concrete/ROADMAP.md

    majority of proof work.
 Gate: do not build it until a second update shape actually forces it (per the operating rules) — the current functional-list model gets framing for free.
+20. Deferred architecture refactor: split the current `Concrete.Proof` layering so registered example specs can move without a cycle, but do not let this block Phase 8 unless spec ownership or proof authoring starts depending on it.
+Target shape: `Concrete.ProofCore` owns `PExpr`, `PVal`, evaluation, `FnTable`, and source-independent semantics; `Concrete.SpecRegistry` owns the spec-drift table and imports whichever example spec modules it registers;
+   `Concrete.Proof` becomes the generic proof-theorem / compatibility umbrella.
+   Only after this split should registered example SPEC PExprs move from `Concrete.Proof.*Expr` into `Concrete.Examples.<Ex>.Proofs` or sibling `Specs` modules.
+Preserve the spec-drift tie throughout.

 ## Phase 4: Audit Commands And Review Artifacts